 - A maximum jail sentence of between 2 and 10 years

-The Consequences of Conviction
+The Consequences of Family Violence Conviction in Texas

-Hiring a Lawyer to Defend You
+Hiring a Lawyer to Defend You Can Benefit Your Case

-Hiring legal representation is a good way to ensure that your civil rights are protected and that you do not inadvertently make any mistakes that undercut your defense.
+Hiring legal representation is a good way to ensure your civil rights are protected and you do not inadvertently make mistakes that undercut your defense.
 This is especially important with family violence cases.
 Due to the highly personal and intimate nature of the charges, you may find it particularly difficult to mount a strong defense if you do not have an attorney on your side.

 For a free legal consultation, call (214) 696-9253

-Investigate Your Charges
+They Will Investigate Your Charges

 - Discrediting the plaintiff’s story